 One of London’s best terraces, overlooking Regent Street and perfect for outdoorsy dining, Aqua Nueva and Aqua Kyoto’s terrace is perfect for rule-of-six dining.

-The rooftop, open for lunches and dinner, is a great spot for outdoor dining and general rooftopery, all seconds from Oxford Circus.
-What’s more, if the weather turns inclement, they’ll seat different households on adjacent tables.
-You could’t say fairer than that.
+The rooftop, normally open for lunches and dinner, is a great spot for outdoor dining and general rooftopery, all seconds from Oxford Circus.

 Queen of Hoxton